Started May 2016

 India’s right-wing BJP government is adding to Rohingya misery by backing local moves to deport 8,000 Rohingya refugees from the city of Jammu back to Myanmar.
 40,000 refugees fled to India from Myanmar army brutality in 2012

 Suu Kyi’s government planned to resettle refugees returning from Bangladesh in ‘model villages‘.
 The returnees weren’t allowed to permanently rebuild their homes – burnt by security forces – in their villages where they farm and fish.
-The government j with what is actually happening on the ground’.

 A UK Guardian editorial about Suu Kyi said: ‘[Her] moral credibility has been vastly diminished if not demolished by her failure to even acknowledge the brutal persecution of the Rohingya minority in Rakhine state’.
 (That’s what I said – a year ago.)